Hanna Bunton: College

+Professional

 She was drafted 28th overall in the 2017 CWHL Draft by the Vanke Rays.
-She scored her first CWHL goal in her first game on the 28th of October 2017, the first goal in the franchise's history.
+She scored her first CWHL goal in her first game on the 28th of October 2017; the first goal in the franchise's history.
 She stayed with the team as it merged with Kunlun Red Star ahead of the 2018–19 season, where she would repeat her tally of 26 points in 28 games.

 After the collapse of the CWHL in May 2019, she joined the PWHPA.
 She played for Team Johnston at the Unifor Showcase in September 2019 and took part in the PWHPA Skills Competition ahead of the Toronto Maple Leafs alumni game in January 2020.
-She was named to the roster of the Calgary section for the 2020–21 season.
+She was named to the roster of the Calgary section for the 2020—21 season where she would play two seasons.

+In the fourth and final season of the PWHPA, Bunton played eight games with Team Sonnet for the 2022-23 PWHPA season.

 International

 Bunton played for Team Canada at the 2013 IIHF World Women's U18 Championship, scoring six points in five games as the country won gold.
+She assisted on the game-winning goal in overtime and was named as one of the top three Canadian players by the IIHF along with Catherine Dubois and Halli Krzyzaniak.

+Coaching Career

+Bunton has been an Assistant Coach with the Prep Women's Hockey Program at Collège Bourget since 2022.

+Personal life

+Bunton is the daughter of Robert and Anne Bunton.
+She has an older sister, Michelle.
+She grew up a Belleville Bulls fan.

+She graduated with a degree in Human Development and a minor in nutritional science from Cornell University.

+Bunton has been the Coordinator, Hockey operations for the U18 National Women's Program with Hockey Canada since 2022.

+Bunton announced her retirement on Instagram on February 15, 2024.

+She lives in Montreal with her longtime partner, Mélodie Daoust.
+The couple have a son, Bowie, born August 2025.